maheshkharabe/UI_API_Automation/README.md

 - At runtime the framework checks the system property 'env'.
 - If -Denv is provided the framework loads the corresponding file (for example uat_config.properties when -Denv=uat).
 - If -Denv is not provided the framework defaults to sit_config.properties.

   Example usage-

-  -Run tests with default SIT environment mvn test -DsuiteXmlFile=src/test/resources/API_Runner.xml -Run tests with UAT environment mvn test -Denv=UAT -DsuiteXmlFile=src/test/resources/API_Runner.xml
+  -Run tests with default SIT environment: mvn test -DsuiteXmlFile=src/test/resources/API_Runner.xml

+  -Run tests with UAT environment: mvn test -Denv=UAT -DsuiteXmlFile=src/test/resources/API_Runner.xml

-#Setup and Running Tests Locally:
+###Setup and Running Tests Locally:
 Prerequisites-
 - Java 8 or later with JAVA_HOME set.
 - Maven 3.6 or later.